bkelemen-pitech/my-potential-palm-tree/Docs/decisions/0001-history-api-implementation.md

 Chosen option: "data should be merged by the application", because it keeps the logic inside the application and not in the bundle making it unaware of the application using it.
 It is easier to maintain/update/refactor.
+Extracting this type of reusable business logic into a separate bundle (not the internalAPI one) can be reconsidered in the future if needed.

 ## Pros and Cons of the Options <!-- optional -->